 Clarion University's Associate of Science in Respiratory Care program prepares students to be registered respiratory therapists.
 Respiratory care practitioners (respiratory therapists) evaluate and care for individuals who have breathing and other cardiopulmonary ailments ranging from moderate to life-threatening.
 Respiratory care practitioners work closely with other health care professionals to provide a wide range of diagnostic and therapy to patients.
+The Respiratory Care program is only offered at the Venango campus location.

 The program provides students clinical knowledge in respiratory care as well as a liberal arts education.
 Graduates of the respiratory program will be eligible to take the Written Registry Examination and the Clinical Simulation Examination administered by the National Board for Respiratory Care.